-The assumptions used are those adopted for the Administering Authority's IAS19 report and are different as at 31 March 2017 and 31 March 2016.
-I estimate that the impact of the change in financial assumptions to 31 March 2017 is to increase the actuarial present value by £266m.
-I estimate that the impact of the change in demographic and longevity assumptions is to decrease the actuarial present value by £29m.
+The assumptions used are those adopted for the Administering Authority's IAS19 report and are different as at 31 March 2018 and 31 March 2017.
+I estimate that the impact of the change in financial assumptions to 31 March 2018 is to decrease the actuarial present value by £36m.
+There is no impact from any change in the demographic and longevity assumptions because they are identical to the previous period.